babashka/sci/doc/fork-state-audit.md

 - A Var has a shared `thread-bound` fast-path bit.
 Once any binding has existed, reads check the current frame before reading a root.
 - `bound-fn*` captures binding values and creates fresh boxes when invoked.
-  `binding-conveyor-fn`, used by SCI futures, clones the current frame header and shares its boxes, like Clojure's conveyor behavior.
+  `binding-conveyor-fn`, used by SCI futures, shares the captured boxes, like Clojure's conveyor behavior.
+Both also capture and reinstall the SCI world.

+A focused local JVM benchmark of ten million dynamic-binding reads took a median 94.6 ms with the consolidated execution cell, versus 123.8 ms before world scoping.
+This is not a portable performance guarantee, but it validates the important shape of the implementation: scope selection happens on world entry rather than on every Var dereference.

 ### Present fork semantics